tamato/achaea_mudlet/occultist/occultims.md

 ------
 Tapping into your stores of karma, you transmute a small amount into pure chaos.
 Seven rays of different coloured light spring out from your outstretched hands, irradiating the location with blinding strobes.

+violet - Aeon?
+Orange - paralysis
+indigo - stupidity?
+blue -
+red -

 Ulvin is hit by a violet, indigo, and orange ray.
-Horror overcomes Ulvin's face as his body stiffens into paralysis.
+- Horror overcomes Ulvin's face as his body stiffens into paralysis.
+- Ulvin lets out a loud, long "MOOOOOOOOOOO!"
+- Ulvin eats a magnesium chip.
+- Ulvin touches a tree of life tattoo.
+- Ulvin suddenly seems less dexterous, his reactions becoming noticeably slower.
+- Ulvin takes a drink from a vile vial.
+- A look of extreme focus crosses the face of Ulvin.

 Davok is hit by a blue and red ray.
+- Davok takes a drink from a soaring eagle vial.

 Kaelthas is hit by a violet and indigo ray.

-Ulvin lets out a loud, long "MOOOOOOOOOOO!"
-Davok takes a drink from a soaring eagle vial.
-Kaelthas makes a strangled meowing noise and quickly shuts up, blushing.
+- Kaelthas makes a strangled meowing noise and quickly shuts up, blushing. (shyness)?

-Ulvin eats a magnesium chip.
-A look of extreme focus crosses the face of Ulvin.
-Ulvin touches a tree of life tattoo.
-Kaelthas eats a plumbum flake.
+- Kaelthas eats a plumbum flake.

-Ulvin suddenly seems less dexterous, his reactions becoming noticeably slower.

-Ulvin takes a drink from a vile vial.
-Kaelthas suddenly seems less dexterous, his reactions becoming noticeably slower.
+- Kaelthas suddenly seems less dexterous, his reactions becoming noticeably slower.(aeon)?

-Kaelthas takes a drink from a fairy-shaped amber vial.
+- Kaelthas takes a drink from a fairy-shaped amber vial.

 -------------------------------------------------------------------------------